so-dang-cool/dt/README.md

 ## Interactive mode

-Running `dt` with no pipes in or out starts a read-eval-print loop (REPL).
+Running `dt` by itself with no pipes in or out starts a read-eval-print loop (REPL).

 ```
 $ dt